 Route marketing and development expenses include incentive amounts paid for airlines, stipulated in various non-exclusive incentive packages defined by the Company, oriented on growth of the routes, frequencies or/and passenger flow at Kutaisi and Tbilisi international airports.
 For route marketing and development activities the Company pays monthly amounts based on airlines' performance (e.g. new routes, passengers per period of time, frequencies per period of time, etc.), essentially linked with the incentive package requirements.

 20. Other Operating Expenses

-During the years ended 31 December 2020 and 2019, the other operating expenses of the Company consisted of the following:
+Other operating expenses of the Company consisted of the following: